DropDownForms - custom drop-down windows

 type

-TDropDownMemoEdit3 = class(TCustomDropDownFormEh)
+TDropDownMemoEdit3 = class(TCustomDropDownFormEh)public

 class function GetGlobalRef: TCustomDropDownFormEh; override;